rohan-paul/rohan-paul.github.io/_posts/2018-04-26-Implemetning-Heap-Algorithm-to-Find-Permutation-of-set-of-Numbers.md

  A> If n is odd, then swap the ith element, where i is the counter starting from 0 and the last element and repeat the algorithm till i is less than or equal to n.

  B> And if n is even, swap the first and last element.

+ **How the stack works to build up the Permutation**

+  We start by defining i and assigning the value 0 to it.
+We continue to check if it satisfies the condition of the for loop.
+If it does we step into the loop and execute the first line inside the loop which is the recursive call `permutationHeap(array, result, n-1)` .

+  Inside the recursive call we have a new stack frame which has no knowledge of the i variable we defined before executing the recursive call, because it is a local variable.
+So when we get to the loop in the new call we define a new variable i, assigning it 1 (as I am making it to be 1-indexed array) at first and incrementing it as the loop repeats in this stack frame/call instance.
+When this call finishes we delete the stack frame and resume to the previous stack frame (the one we started with) where i=1 still, and we continue to the next line.

+  All the calls have access to the array since the function is defined in the same scope as the variables `(inside the function permutationHeap)` so within each call - no matter what the stack frame we are in, the changes made to those are made to the same instances.